ChromoXYX/chxnet/README.md

 Functionalities or operations that require a kernel version higher than 5.15:

-- Cancellation of a single async task, 5.19.
+- Cancellation of an async object, 5.19.
+(If not satisfied, destructor of async objects cannot cancel async tasks associated with itself, leads to bad memory access.
+To avoid this, use a reference-counter such as shared_ptr.)

 - UDP sendto, 6.0.